 Licensed in Texas and North Dakota, we represent CDL drivers, oilfield truck drivers, frac sand haulers, water haulers fuel truck drivers and equipment movers working across the Eagle Ford, Bakken, Haynesville Bossier and Barnett plays.

-If you or a loved one has been injured or killed in an oilfield trucking accident, we will make sure you get full and complete compensation.
-Contact Williams Attorneys PLLC today for a free, confidential, no obligation case consultation.
+If you or a loved one has been injured or killed in an oilfield trucking accident, contact Williams Attorneys PLLC today for a free, confidential, no obligation case consultation.

 What Financial Compensation Is Available for Injured Oilfield Truck Drivers?